farazAV/AppVirality-Android-SDK-2.0/README.md

 You can control the visibility of this Popup from dashboard.(i.e. By setting launch conditions like after how many app launches you want to show the popup or after how many days of first install you want to show the popup).

-Use the below code to create a popup for launching growth hack
+Use the below code to show a popup for launching growth hack

 ```java
 import com.appvirality.AppVirality;